HashKeyCloud/cosmos-monitor/README.md

   blockInterval: 100 # Used to calculate the recent signature rate.
 100 means to count the signatures rate of the last 100 blocks
   proportion: 0.05 # Signature rate

   acrechainRankingThreshold: 100    # The  acrechain validator ranking threshold
+  akashRankingThreshold: 100    # The akash validator ranking threshold
   apolloRankingThreshold: 100    # The apollo validator ranking threshold
   bandRankingThreshold: 100  # The band validator ranking threshold
   cosmosRankingThreshold: 100    # The cosmos validator ranking threshold